MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-cs.md

 For detailed descriptions and format information for all of these elements, see [Feed provider package manifest XML format](feed-provider-manifest.md).

-## Add icons and other images to your packaging project
+## Add icons to your packaging project

 In **Solution Explorer**, right-click your **ExampleFeedProviderPackage** and select **Add->New Folder**.
 Name this folder ProviderAssets as this is what was used in the `Package.appxmanifest` from the previous step.
 This is where we will store our feed's **Icon**.
 Make sure the image names match what comes after **Path=ProviderAssets\\** in your `Package.appxmanifest` or the widgets will not show up in the widget host.